aira/chloe-dialog/README.md

 Alternatively those keys could also be specified in natural language and be passed through our pattern matcher too to generate RMQ path patterns automatically.

-## Plan
+## TODO

-1. python interpreter of chloe language CSV (string->string matching)
+- unicode-ascii transcoder
-2.
+- syntax checker and linting
-- add globstar
+- graph visualization and linting
-- add string interpolation (jinja2 or .format())
+- string interpolation templates (mustache)
-- hook it up to slack
+- hook a Chloe instance up to Slack
-- hook it up to TTS and STT
+- hook a Chloe instance up to TTS and STT (command line app)